CementGB-4-0/CementGB.github.io/pages/docs/guides/gbmdk/gamemode-setup.md

 Click on the "[YourMapName]-Info" asset you created via Map Starter, and set the Allowed Gamemodes flag in the Inspector window.

 Right away you'll notice that there are a lot of gamemodes that aren't seen in Gang Beasts.
-Those are unused/WIP gamemodes that are still in the game's code.
+Those are unused or WIP gamemodes that are still in the game's code.
 They are unstable and do not work.
 Do not touch those.

 > [!TODO]
 > Write walkthrough on setting up maps for Waves.